ndp/amp-what-acceptance-test/specs/amp-what.md

 ## A typical first visit

 * Visit amp-what
-* The page title is "&what: Discover Unicode & HTML Character Entities"
+* The page title is the generic page title
 * Page contains "Andrew J. Peterson.
 All Rights Reserved"
 * Search for "money"
 * The page title has "money"